dcodev1702/LogAnalytics-Export-2-ADX/README.md

    ![image](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/assets/32214072/16c738a3-1154-44e8-8255-36f708ac329b)

-7. Once your tables have been successfully created in your ADX database, you need to establish 'data connections' to EACH table you want to import via Event Hub.
+7. Once your tables have been successfully created in your ADX database, the last step you need complete is establishing 'data connections' to EACH table you want to import via Event Hub.
    ## EVENT HUB NAMESPACE: SecurityTables-1
    * Corresponding Event Hubs (created automatically from the LAW data export rule in (step 2))
    ![image](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/assets/32214072/0939913d-0e17-4081-a7d1-36e808b811ff)